Local implementations of non-local quantum gates in linear entangled channel

+{\bf Step 3:} Bob measures qubit 5 in computational basis and Charlie applies local operations according to the outcomes of the measurements as follows,

+{\bf Step 4:} Finally qubit 3 and 6 are measured in Hadamard basis by Bob and Charlie and corresponding Alice applies unitary operations to obtain the desired state,

-The pictorial representation of local operations and measurements for simultaneous $ C^{\mathcal{H}}$ teleportation through series network of Bell states has been depicted in figure 2.
-The simultaneous remote teleportation of controlled-Hermitian gate from two parties to one consumes 2 ebits and total 5 cbits to communicate the measurement outcomes.
+The pictorial representation of local unitary operations, measurements and classical communications of this protocol has been depicted in Fig. 1.
+The simultaneous remote implementation of controlled-Hermitian gate from two parties to one consumes 2 ebits and total 5 cbits to communicate the measurement outcomes.
+The generalized protocol for $n$-party of simultaneous $ C^{\mathcal{H}} $ gate implementation described in Fig. 2, is an extension of the above protocol.
+For $n$-party, the communication cost is $(n-1)$ ebits and $(n^2+n-2)/2$ cbits.